Enginerd14/Aqueliotroph/JOURNAL.md

 Time Spent: 00:47

 ## 10th July 2026: Writing the code
-I began writing the code for the project usign VS code and recording my time spent using hackatime.
+I began writing the code for the project using VS code and recording my time spent using hackatime.
 I wrote the code so that the project functions like this:

-- To track sunlight: the Plant pot carriage will have an LDR and will move to 5 different positions on the aluminium extrusion and will record where light was highest and will move to that position to optimse sunlight
+- To track sunlight: the Plant pot carriage will have an LDR and will move to 5 different positions on the aluminium extrusion and will record where light was highest and will move to that position to optimise sunlight
-- To water plant: I decided to use the pump method as everything about it is just simpler and more foolproof.
+- To water plant: I decided to use the pump method as everything about it is just simpler and more fool proof.
 This works by just using the soil moisture sensor to detect low moisture levels in soil and trigger pump to release water
 - I then added in code to display the details on the LCD

 <img width="521" height="1344" alt="image" src="https://github.com/user-attachments/assets/56645502-ff47-4361-b4f6-f90a161829a4" />